Arlington CLUB (Collaborative Learning Hub)

 The CLUB has a variety of tech tools available for students, faculty, and staff to borrow for educational purposes.

 - Dell and Apple laptops

-- How to design/develop online instructional materials or websites
+- How to design and develop online instructional materials

-- How to choose and use emerging collaboration methods and tools in the classroom and online
+- How to choose and use emerging technology tools and collaboration methods for optimal learning

 - Guests may be held accountable for damages to borrowed equipment.

 - Guests are prohibited from installing software on computers.